prateeksingh0001/headpose-estimation/README.md

       - Done by the retrain.py script

-- [ ] **Make the code run**
+- [x] **Make the code run**
-  - [ ] Take the code through the debugger make changes where neccessary and get the code to a correct running state
+  - [x] Take the code through the debugger make changes where neccessary and get the code to a correct running state

 ### Refactoring the code
 - [ ] Formulate a refactoring strategy
+  - [] Refactor the cmdline argument parsing and passing to the main function.
+  - [] Formulate a class structure which reduces cross object variable access and function calling.(more modular)
+  - [] Introduce typing annotations

 #### Author: Prateek Singh